vectorgrp/sil-kit/docs/simulation/statehandling.rst

 ~~~~~~~~~~~~~~~~~~~~

 The |SystemMonitor| provides an aggregated view of all participant states in the
-form of the ``SystemState``.
-This allows tracking and controlling the entire
+form of the :cpp:enumerator:`SystemState<ib::mw::sync::SystemState>`.
+This
-simulation in a more convenient way.
+allows tracking and controlling the entire simulation in a more convenient way.

-By and large, the ``SystemState`` is computed as follows.
-If all participants are in
+By and large, the :cpp:enumerator:`SystemState<ib::mw::sync::SystemState>` is
+computed as follows.
+If all participants are in the same state, the system state
-the same state, the system state will also be in the same state.
-E.g., if all
-participants are in the state ``Running``, the system state is ``Running``
+will also be in the same state.
+E.g., if all participants are in the state
+:cpp:enumerator:`Running<ib::mw::sync::ParticipantState::Running>`, the system
+state is :cpp:enumerator:`Running<ib::mw::sync::SystemState::Running>` too.
+The
-too.
-The main exception to this rule are the ``Paused`` and ``Error`` states,
+main exception to this rule are the
+:cpp:enumerator:`Paused<ib::mw::sync::SystemState::Paused>` and
-which can be regarded as *dominant* states.
-I.e., if already *one* participant
+:cpp:enumerator:`Error<ib::mw::sync::SystemState::Error>` states, which can be
+regarded as *dominant* states.
+I.e., if already *one* participant enters the
+:cpp:enumerator:`Paused<ib::mw::sync::ParticipantState::Paused>` (or
+:cpp:enumerator:`Error<ib::mw::sync::ParticipantState::Error>`) state, the
-enters the ``Paused`` (or ``Error``) state, the system state will be regarded as
+system state will be regarded as
+:cpp:enumerator:`Paused<ib::mw::sync::SystemState::Paused>` (or
-``Paused`` or ``Error`` as well.
+:cpp:enumerator:`Error<ib::mw::sync::SystemState::Error>`) as well.

 The system state follows state transitions in a lazy manner.
-This means that the system
+This means that the
-state remains the old state until all participants have reached the new
+system state remains the old state until all participants have reached the new
 state.
-E.g., the system state remains ``Initializing`` even if one or more
+E.g., the system state remains
+:cpp:enumerator:`Initializing<ib::mw::sync::SystemState::Initializing>` even if one
-participants have already achieved the ``Initialized`` state.
+or more participants have already achieved the
+:cpp:enumerator:`Initialized<ib::mw::sync::ParticipantState::Initialized>` state.

 In all cases that do not match any of the above, the system state will be
-regarded as ``Invalid``.
-This should typically not occur.
+regarded as :cpp:enumerator:`Invalid<ib::mw::sync::SystemState::Invalid>`.
+This
+should typically not occur.

 The |SystemMonitor| API can be used to register callbacks to monitor for state
 transitions of the system and individual participants.